 When to Take Pictures of Flowers

-My favorite time to take pictures of roses & flowers is in the morning, before noon and before the heat of the day.
+My favorite time to take pictures of roses and flowers is in the morning, before noon and before the heat of the day.
 The blooms seem refreshed after the cooler temperatures of the evening and perhaps even a bit of overnight rain that has provided a cool drink of water for the rose bushes and plants.

-The lighting of the morning sun is best, as well as it does not create bright spots upon the blooms that cause the texture of the petals to be lost.
+The lighting of the morning sun is best as it does not create bright spots upon the blooms that cause the texture of the petals to be lost.
 This is especially true on the red and white blooms, as they seem to either bleed out their color worse, in the case of red blooms, or create a flash effect upon the petals in the case of white and sometimes yellow blooms.